Globalisation And The Indian Economy

-(7) Rapid improvement in information and communication technology has been one major factor that has stimulated the globalisation process.
+(7) Rapid improvement in information and communication technology has been one major factor that has stimulated the globalization process.
 To access information instantly and to communicate from remote areas, devices such as telephones, mobiles and computers are very useful.
 Further, it has played a major role in spreading out production of services across countries.

 - MNCs have increased their investment over the past 15 years, which is beneficial for them as well as for Indians also.
 This is because these MNCs provide employment opportunities to the masses and local companies supplying raw material to these industries have prospered.
-But globalisation has failed to solve the problem of poverty and it has widened the gap between the rich and the poor.
-Only skilled and educated class has benefited from globalisation.
+But globalization has failed to solve the problem of poverty and it has widened the gap between the rich and the poor.
+Only skilled and educated class has benefited from globalization.

 (10) Let us see the effect of foreign trade through the example of Chinese toys in the Indian market.
 Chinese toys have become more popular in the Indian market because of their cheaper prices and new designs.
 Now Indian buyers have a greater choice of toys and at lower prices.
 Simultaneously, Chinese toy makers get the opportunity to expand business.
 On the other side, Indian toy makers face losses.

 (11) World Trade Organisation (WTO) was started at the initiative of developed countries.
-The main objective of the World Trade Organisation is to liberalise international trade.
+The main objective of the World Trade Organisation is to liberalize international trade.
 At present 149 countries are members of the WTO.

 (12) At present, central and state governments in India are taking special steps to attract foreign companies to invest in India.
 For this, Special Economic Zones (SEZs) are being set up.
 Special economic zones have world class facilities – electricity, telecommunication, broadband internet, roads, transport, storage and recreational facilities – to attract investment from MNCs and other companies.